How to grow your Shopify sales: marketing strategy tips, tactics & ideas

 There’s no manual updating needed — Shopify’s integration will update your Commerce Manager in line with changing stock levels and new items.
 Having this set up will also allow you to tag social posts containing links to products.
 This is beneficial for both your organic and paid social content.

-So, you've got the attention of your target consumers.
-What can we do to nudge them over the sales line and maximise the chance of a sale?
-You might want to draw on some strategic PPC tactics.
+So, once you've got the attention of your target consumers, what can be done to nudge them over the sales line and maximise the chance of a sale?

 Once you’ve built audiences of those who have visited and engaged with your store in the past — this includes your Facebook and Instagram shop — consider retargeting them with dynamic advertising.
 This presents them with items they have already viewed or added to cart.